 Change the font-size property in the above code to alter the size of the social media icons as per your needs.

 Should you use Social Media Icons Widget with JetPack?

 Like I mentioned before, if you are using Jetpack already, there’s no need for you to install a separate plugin for this widget.

-I see so many users installing several heavyweight plugins or theme developers’ specific plugin just to add the social media icons widget.
+I see so many users installing several heavyweight plugins or theme developers’ specific plugins just to add the social media icons widget.

-While if you need additional options that this Jetpack’s feature cannot offer, then it totally makes sense using other plugins but remember additional plugins can easily have an impact on your site loading time.
+While if you need additional options that this Jetpack’s feature cannot offer, then it totally makes sense to use other plugins but remember that additional plugins can easily have an impact on your site loading time.